skandragon/lwcapi-docs/source/index.html.md

 Field | Description
 ----- | -----------
-destinations | A key/value list of destinations to send data for expressions. id | Opaque token used to identify the specific expression requested.
+url | The default URL for all expressions, or specific per-expression overrides. id | Opaque token used to identify the specific expression requested.
 This will be sent with evaluation requests. frequency | How often this data item should be sent to the evaluation endpoint, in milliseconds.
 If an expression does not provide a value, use the top-level value. expressions | Specific data expressions for the client to send.